Privacy: the iOS browser showdown

 You can see that by default, Firefox applies the "Enhanced protection against tracking" (ETP for "Enhanced Tracking Protection") in "Standard" version:

-By clicking on the "i", you can learn that Firefox protects you against social network trackers (in fact, Facebook and Twitter have been blocked), against cross-site trackers (nothing new here, you already are via ITP), against cryptocurrency miners and against digital fingerprint detectors (a technique commonly called "fingerprinting").
+By clicking on the "i", you can learn that Firefox protects you against social network trackers (in fact, Facebook and Twitter have been blocked), cross-site trackers (nothing new here, you already have this via ITP), cryptocurrency miners and digital fingerprinting detectors (a technique commonly called "fingerprinting").

 If you activate "Strict" protection, Firefox will also protect you against "Content used for tracking" (protection which is of particular interest to us):